Pedestal No. 1

 Edition: 1/1

-Pedestal No. 1 resembles layers of draped fabric cascading over a pedestal, embodying the intersection of handmade tradition and industrial materiality.
-The textured surface recalls the fluid folds of fabric and the weight of woven forms.
-This singular sculptural work stands as a quiet monument to labor, memory, and the material languages passed through generations, reflecting a personal and cultural lineage embedded in both craft and family.
+Pedestal No. 1 resembles layers of draped fabric cascading over a solid form, embodying the intersection of handmade tradition and industrial materiality.
+Its textured surface recalls fluid folds and the weight of woven textiles.
+The work stands as a quiet monument to labor and memory, carrying material languages passed through generations and reflecting a lineage embedded in both craft and family.
 Available for acquisition through Love House.

 SCULPTURAL FURNITURE